 If you are experiencing difficulties accessing the online application, please email Lindsay ALLEN (firstname.lastname@example.org) with the subject line Online Application – Summer Arts Scholarship.

-Acceptance into this scholarship is conditional upon your participation in a two-day Pre-Departure Orientation in end April and submission of reflections post-summer.
+Acceptance into this scholarship is conditional upon your participation in a pre-departure orientation at the end of April and submission of reflections post-summer.